Changelog

 - Reorganized configuration: The

-have been elevated to the top-level definition for easier access and modification. - Improved data structure: We've transitioned from using arrays to maps for
+definitionproperty has been removed from the root level, andsources,transforms,sinkshave been elevated to the top-level definition for easier access and modification. - Improved data structure: We've transitioned from using arrays to maps for

-property and simplifies the overall structure. - Standardized property names: All properties are now consistently formatted in snake_case to enhance readability and maintain consistency across configurations.
+sources,transforms,sinks, which eliminates the need for thereferenceNameproperty and simplifies the overall structure. - Standardized property names: All properties are now consistently formatted in snake_case to enhance readability and maintain consistency across configurations.

 Read more about the new configuration format and how to apply it in your projects here.